Acronyms

 - Amiloride and triamterene

-- Medications that can raise potassium levels - ENaC inhibitors have the potential to raise potassium levels and cause hyperkalemia.
-When combined with other potassium-raising medications, the risk is increased.
+- Medications that raise potassium - ENaC inhibitors may raise potassium levels and increase the risk of hyperkalemia when used with other potassium-raising medications.
 While it may be appropriate to prescribe ENaC inhibitors with these medications, patients and providers should be aware of the potential risks.
 See RAAS inhibitor-induced hyperkalemia for recommendations on addressing hyperkalemia induced by these medications.

 - Aldosterone antagonists (spironolactone and eplerenone)